-Saturday, February 17, 2024 at 10:00 am via Zoom - Register HERE
+Saturday, February 15, 2025 at 10:00 am via Zoom - Register HERE

 The purpose of the pre-camp leaders meeting is for Troops to meet the camp staff leadership, review camp schedule, and learn more about upcoming changes in camp.
 Units will be informed about signing their youth up for programs at this meeting.
 All Troops are encouraged to have their Senior Patrol Leader and two adult leaders attend.
-The Pre-Camp Leader Meeting materials and information will be available online at www.GoScoutCamping.org.